TomasTillmann/ElevatorSystemSimulation/README.md

 Imagine a building with an elevator system.
 How should the elevator system work to be the most efficient one?
 What is the best elevator system strategy for this concrete building?

 Before we dive into these questions, we need to start with what an elevator system actually is.
-Elevator system consists of elevators, each having some parameters (speed, capacity, ...) and actions (move up, move down, stay, open doors, ...) and strategy (SCAN, first comes first served, ...), that controls elevators.
+Elevator system consists of elevators, each having some parameters (speed, capacity, ...), actions (move up, move down, stay, open doors, ...) and strategy (SCAN, first comes first served, ...), that controls elevators.
 This strategy is what we would like to optimize.

 Thus we want to find the best way how should an elevator system behave.